toby4548/deep_learning/README.md

 # deep_learning
-Some practice of deep learning
+Some practice of deep learning from the Udacity course